Click here for a printable version of the fact sheet.

 Many consumers have already made the switch, and about half of new purchases are now condensing models.
 But too many consumers end up with the least-efficient gas furnaces since that’s often what a landlord or a builder chooses.
 For homeowners, replacing a broken furnace in the middle of winter often doesn’t allow for time to consider more efficient options.

-By adopting improved, national efficiency standards that require all new furnaces sold to be energy efficient, DOE can ensure that all consumers benefit from this condensing technology.
-In a 2016 analysis, DOE found that the additional upfront cost of a more efficient furnace would be paid back well within the furnace’s useful life.
-Of course, for renters and anyone else who does not pay the cost of a new furnace, the savings start the day that a new, more efficient furnace is fired up.
+In June 2022, DOE proposed updated national efficiency standards that would require all new furnaces sold to be energy efficient, ensuring that all consumers benefit from this condensing technology.
+According to DOE’s analysis, the additional upfront cost of a more efficient furnace would be paid back well within the furnace’s useful life.7 On average, the proposed standard would reduce costs for each affected household by nearly $500 over the life of a furnace.8 Of course, for renters and anyone else who does not pay the cost of a new furnace, the savings start the day that a new, more efficient furnace is fired up.

 What about heat pumps?

-With electricity generation becoming cleaner, heat pumps can be a great way to reduce climate emissions and, for some consumers, ease heating bill costs.
-Many utilities and states run programs to encourage heat pump adoption.
+With electricity generation becoming cleaner, heat pumps can be a great way to reduce climate emissions and, for some consumers, ease heating bills.
+Many utilities and states run programs to encourage heat pump adoption.10

 The proposed DOE gas furnace standard will not require consumers to purchase heat pumps, which are regulated separately.
-In 2016, DOE estimated that if non-condensing models were removed from the market, one in ten households looking to replace a furnace to instead purchase a heat pump.
+DOE estimated in the proposed rule that if non-condensing models were removed from the market, one in ten households looking to replace a furnace would instead purchase a heat pump.
 The rest would opt for a condensing furnace.

 Gas utilities have fought efforts to phase out the least efficient furnaces for decades.